 The easiest way to clean a bird bath is to ensure it doesn’t get dirty.
-While all baths will eventually need to be cleaned, there are steps that can be taken to minimize the need for frequent cleanings.
+While all baths will eventually need to be cleaned, there are steps that can minimize the need for more frequent cleanings.

 - When refilling the bath, dump out old, stagnant water instead of just adding more to the basin.

 - Rinse the bath briefly with a pressure hose at every refill to remove sticky debris and feces.